projectchrono/DEM-Engine/README.md

 You can also build C++ _DEME_ from source.
 It allows for potentially more performance and more tailoring.

 On a Linux machine, [install CUDA](https://developer.nvidia.com/cuda-downloads).
-I recommend CUDA 12.0.
+The newest release is recommended.

 Once CUDA is ready, clone this project and then: